dustMason/api.op1.fun/readme.md

 patches using 3rd party apps and tools.
 It's responses are modeled on the [JSON API](http://jsonapi.org) spec.

+Please [contact me](mailto:jordan@op1.fun) if you plan to build an API client of any kind!

 ## Authentication

 All requests must include two headers, `X-User-Token` and `X-User-Email`.
 The